1. Home

 What Does CTFU Mean?
 Definition & Examples

-Thanks to technology and the Internet, texting has become our main means of communication, with abbreviations, slang, and emojis taking center stage.
+If you’ve come across the term “CTFU,” you may be wondering what it means.
+Thanks to mobile technology and the internet, texting has become a primary form of communication, with abbreviations, slang, and emojis playing a central role.

 What does CTFU mean